 - Pain is not normal during weeing or pooing; it indicates a problem that should be assessed.

 If your child is experiencing wet or pooey underwear, not meeting the above frequency guidelines or has constipation or urinary tract infection, see your GP and ask for a bowel and bladder assessment.
-You may also want to book an appointment with us.
+You may also want to book an appointment with us (we offer Telehealth appointments if required).

 The extra washing, bad smells and social embarrassment is real.
 However, never punish a child for wee or poo ‘accidents’, and try not to get cross.
 We know it’s really hard.
 Try taking a deep breath, counting to 10 and put on your best understanding but matter-of-fact voice.
 Enact a clean-up plan and get some help today.